 What is the Family College Success Center?

-The FCSC serves as a resource hub Latino families to increase educational opportunities for Latino students and is the first of its kind in the region, if not the state.
-It is a “one-start-center” for college aspiring middle and high school students and their parents to obtain college access information, advice, guidance, workshops and on-line resources.
+FCSC serves as a resource hub for Latino families to increase educational opportunities for Latino students and is the first of its kind in the region, if not the state.
+It is a “one-start-center” for college aspiring middle and high school students and their parents to obtain college access information, advice, guidance, workshops, and online resources.

-The FCSC’s major objectives is to: contribute to higher high school graduation rates; improve college readiness, increase student and parent knowledge about the college journey, increase numbers of students attending college; increase college graduation rates, and increase the number of Latinos employed in the high tech industry.
+The FCSC’s primary objectives are to contribute to higher high school graduation rates; improve college readiness, increase student and parent knowledge about the college journey, growing numbers of students attending college; increase college graduation rates, and increase the number of Latinos employed in the high tech industry.